joseph-yoon/VC-Constitution/constitution/vc_constitution.md

 * Infraction of Rules

 # I. Rationale
 The House Rules are a record of policies and practices evolved since the Cramm was founded in 1956.
-They represent the accumulated wisdom of generations of Crammies in their efforts to run a successful house.
+They represent the accumulated wisdom of generations of house members<sup>1</sup> in their efforts to run a successful house.
 Matters of procedure mimic those found in the Bylaws of Von Cramm, Inc. In an instance where House Rules are found to conflict with the Bylaws, the instance shall proceed in favor of the Bylaws and a note shall be made.
 The conflict will then be resolved through amendment of either the Rules or Bylaws.

+### Footnotes
+* [1] Passed 4/05/2021

 # II.
 Membership

 Membership to reside in Von Cramm is open to all full-time Cornell students, undergraduate and graduate.

 ## The Selection Process
 Admission to reside in Von Cramm for the following academic year is done via a random lottery system.
-In this system, potential Crammies are pulled out of a hat or randomly chosen with a computer program where each candidate has an equal probability of being chosen over other candidates.<sup>1</sup> In order to enter the selection system for a room in Von Cramm, all prospective Crammies must submit a questionnaire or have an oral interview with the current president and go through "Mosey."
+In this system, potential house members<sup>14</sup> are pulled out of a hat or randomly chosen with a computer program where each candidate has an equal probability of being chosen over other candidates.<sup>1</sup> In order to enter the selection system for a room in Von Cramm, all prospective house members<sup>14</sup> must submit a questionnaire or have an oral interview with the current president and go through "Mosey."
 Mosey consists of at least:<sup>2</sup>

 * attending two of the Mosey events
 * helping prepare dinner and attending dinner<sup>3</sup>

-Any potential Crammie may be taken out of the selection pool if a current house member privately or publicly raises a serious concern about living with said potential Crammie to an officer or the house.<sup>4</sup> The president has the authority to waive Mosey requirements if the situation is appropriate; for example, if those applying do not currently reside in Ithaca, or if the selection is less than a few days away.
+Any potential house member<sup>14</sup> may be taken out of the selection pool if a current house member privately or publicly raises a serious concern about living with said potential house member<sup>14</sup> to an officer or the house.<sup>4</sup> The president has the authority to waive Mosey requirements if the situation is appropriate; for example, if those applying do not currently reside in Ithaca, or if the selection is less than a few days away.
 Normally, two people help the president with Mosey as their house projects.

 ## Selection for admission to live in the Cramm
 * The number of residents of any one gender identity will not exceed 60% of house occupancy at the time.
 The exception to this cap is in the case when there are unfilled openings, but the only people left on the waiting list are of the predominating gender.
 Priority will be given to people who have completed the mosey process even if their acceptance to the Cramm exceeds the cap.
 However, if the waiting list is exhausted and the house is not yet filled, the spots are opened up to anybody.
 People are guaranteed a roommate of a gender with which they are comfortable rooming.<sup>5</sup>